Code of practice: research degrees

 • No external examiner shall have been a supervisor of the candidate;

-• A member of staff of another institution should not be invited to act as an external examiner if s/he is a University of Stirling graduate who graduated within the last three years;
+• A member of staff of another institution should not be invited to act as an external examiner if they graduated from the University of Stirling within the last three years;

-• Ex-members of staff of Stirling who left the University less than three years previously and holders of honorary appointments for which remuneration is given at the University of Stirling should not be permitted to act as external examiners;
+• Former members of staff of Stirling who left the University less than three years previously and holders of honorary appointments for which remuneration is given at the University of Stirling should not be permitted to act as external examiners;

 • Emeritus professors and academic staff who have been retired for more than three years should not be permitted to act as external examiners unless it can be demonstrated that they continue to be research active.